 This bark is wonderful for rug hooking birch trees.
 I’ve also seen students use it for an old picket fence and for a cat.
 Use your imagination.
 I used this wool cut with the stripes to hook the vertical boards on an old white weathered barn.

 Two pieces of birch bark are shown so that you can see the variety.
 Each piece of birch bark is hand painted.
 The process takes three days.
-If you are curious, the instructions are on my website.
-Most of the time when someone orders, they mentioned that they read the instructions, but decided to order.
 If I did not offer it for sale, I would not dye it for myself.
 Luckily, my granddaughter, Alaina, loves to paint birch bark.

 Birch bark rug hooking examples by Cindi Gay